liviux/Kubernetes-on-Raspberry-Pi-kubeadm-and-GitOps-Guide/README.md

 #   --skip-restore    Uncordon nodes but don't scale up workloads
 #   --timeout <s>     Max seconds to wait for nodes (default: 300)
 #   --verbose, -v     Enable verbose output for debugging
+#   --skip-wait       Skip waiting for critical workloads to be ready
 #
 # Prerequisites:
 #   - All nodes physically powered on